bandirishitha/bandirishitha/README.md

 ### Hey there 👋,

 I am a Software developer from Hyderabad, India currently living in Boston, USA.
 I have a passion for learning and sharing my knowledge with others.
-I am currently working with Java, AWS and Angular.
+I am interested in talking about Java, AWS and Angular.

   ---